danielrosehill/LLM-Max-Token-Length-0225/README.md

-# LLM-API-Analysis

-# Maximum Output Tokens Analysis
+# LLMs By Max Output Token - Feb 2025

 This analysis shows the evolution of maximum output tokens across different AI language models and companies.
 The visualization uses a logarithmic scale to better display the wide range of token values (4,000 to 100,000) and includes trend lines to show each company's progression over time.
 Models with 32K+ tokens are labeled directly on the plot for easy reference.